-YouView, launched back in 2012, was a project backed by the main UK Telecommunication companies and broadcasters.
+YouView, launched back in 2012, was a project backed by the major UK telecommunications companies and broadcasters.

 Even though Freeview (the service offering free-to-air channels via a tuner and an aerial – see our full guide) was already around for years, the companies were looking for an “upgraded” service – one that’ll offer both free channels, a catch-up service, and the ability to pay for TV “add-ons”.

-YouView offers access to most of the Freeview channels and radio stations (BBC, ITV, Channel 4, Channel 5 and many others), all via an easy-to-use Electronic Programme Guide.
-The YouView box connects not only to your aerial, but also to your broadband, so it adds internet-based on-demand programming: you can catch-up on shows from the past 7 days, and order paid, on-demand content from some providers.
+YouView offers access to most Freeview channels and radio stations (BBC, ITV, Channel 4, Channel 5 and many others) via an easy-to-use Electronic Programme Guide.
+The YouView box connects not only to your aerial, but also to your broadband, so it adds internet-based on-demand programming: you can catch up on shows from the past seven days, and order paid, on-demand content from some providers.

 Currently, the broadband-based players available on YouView are:

-- BBC iPlayer, ITV Hub, All 4, Demand 5: The on-demand apps of the major broadcasters
+- BBC iPlayer, ITV Hub, All 4, My5: The on-demand apps of the major broadcasters

 - Netflix – The behemoth streaming video service (See our Netflix UK Review)